jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 * Best practices for integrating AI APIs into applications
 * The role of AI APIs in modern software development (in class)
 * Advanced prompt engineering techniques
-* prompt engineering and API integrationq
+* prompt engineering and API integration
 * Group activity: Designing prompts for specific use cases
 * Understanding the broader impact of AI APIs on the tech industry
 * Future developments in AI API technology and accessibility